-DCYF identified 68 children who were placed in an ASC during the first Reporting Period.
-Of those, 21 ASC placements pre-dated the Reporting Period, and were excluded from the calculations.
-In each of the remaining 47 cases, DCYF had an "exception" reason documented for the placement, resulting in a statewide outcome of 100 percent.
-This meets the 100 percent threshold described in Section 2.2 of the Settlement Agreement.
+DCYF identified 64 children who were placed in an ASC during the third Reporting Period.
+In 62 of the 64 cases, DCYF had an "exception" reason documented for the placement, resulting in a statewide outcome of 96.88 percent.
+This does not meet the 100 percent threshold described in Section 2.2 of the Settlement Agreement.

-PCG conducted a case review of each of the 47 placements into an ASC during the period in order to verify that the "exception" justifying the ASC placement was appropriately documented within RICHIST.
-In each of the 47 cases, PCG found that DCYF had appropriately documented the reason for the placement
+PCG conducted a case review of the 62 placements into an ASC during the period where DCYF identified that an "exception" justifying the ASC placement was present in order to ensure such documentation was present within RICHIST.
+In each of the 62 cases, PCG found that DCYF had appropriately documented the reason for the placement; in two of those cases however, the caseworker's professional judgment was cited as underlying the ASC placement.
+The Data Validator did not review the documentation supporting that exercise of professional judgment, however.

-DCYF evaluated outcomes for all 47 ASC placements occurring statewide during the first Reporting Period, and the statistical validity of those results did not need to be calculated.
-Similarly, since PCG reviewed the full universe of cases, the statistical validity of PCG's case review did not need to be calculated, and no further changes to the sampling or case review process is recommended.
+DCYF evaluated outcomes for all 64 ASC placements occurring statewide during the third Reporting Period, and the statistical validity of those results did not need to be calculated.
+Similarly, since PCG reviewed the full universe of passing cases, the statistical validity of PCG's case review did not need to be calculated, and no further changes to the sampling or case review process is recommended.